unioncollege-webtech/final-exam-study-guide/README.md

 #### [OPTIONS](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.2)

 The OPTIONS method represents a request for information about the communication options available on the request/response chain identified by the Request-URI.

-This method allows the client to determine the options and/or requirements associated with a resource, or the capabilities of a server, without implying a resource action or initiating a resource retrieval.
+method allows the client to determine the options and/or requirements associated with a resource, or the capabilities of a server, without implying a resource action or initiating a resource retrieval.

 #### [GET](http://www.w3.org/Protocols/rfc2616/rfc2616-sec9.html#sec9.3)